Am I at risk if I violate my child custody order?

 Is there any risk that the custodial parent may not get the child back?

 Yes, if you have permitted your child to live with the non-custodial parent for 6 months or more then it is highly probable that the court will change the custody arrangement.
 The non-custodial parent would need to seek court intervention by modification of the current court-ordered custody.

 Do you need help?

-Live is not always simple and decisions are not always easy.
-Text or call Texas Lawyer Referral Service can help you understand your current orders, violations, and remedies.
+Life is not always simple and decisions are not always easy.
+Contact the Texas Lawyer Referral Service if you'd like to have a lawyer help you understand your current orders, violations, and remedies.